rockytechtips/node-ejs-boilerplate/README.md

 # node-ejs-boilerplate
-I have Node Express JS Starer kit with bootstrap and sass
+I have created Node Express JS Starer kit with bootstrap and sass

 ## Installation
 In the project directory, you can run: